 - Takes loans in your name without your permission.

 It is always best to talk to someone about how you are feeling and what you are experiencing.
-If you want assistance, contact these abuse support centres: Bjarkarhlíð in Reykjavík or Bjarmahlíð in Akureyri.
+If you want assistance, contact abuse support centres for free: Bjarkarhlíð in Reykjavík, Bjarmahlíð in Akureyri or Sigurhæðir in Selfoss.
 It doesn‘t matter how long it has been since the abuse occurred.

-Everyone, both adults or children, can talk to someone at 1717 (Red Cross helpline) through phone or web chat.
+Everyone, both adults and children, can also talk to someone for free at 1717 (Red Cross helpline) through phone or web chat.